Northampton Township, Summit County, Ohio: Geography

-Northampton was originally bounded by Portage Township on the south, Bath Township on the west, Boston Township to the north and Stow Township to the east.
-At the time of its merger with Cuyahoga Falls it was bordered by Akron to the south, the city of Stow to the east and Cuyahoga Falls to the southeast.
+Northampton was originally bounded by Portage Township to the south, Bath Township to the west, Boston Township to the north and Stow Township to the east.
+At the time of its merger with Cuyahoga Falls, it was bordered by Akron to the south, the city of Stow to the east, and Cuyahoga Falls to the southeast.

 History

 The Ottawa and Mingo tribes hunted in Northampton before Europeans arrived.
-(Grant, 1891).
 The first white settler in Northampton was Simeon Prior, who moved there with his wife and ten children from Northampton, Massachusetts in 1802.
 Native Americans still lived in the township and remained there until 1812 when American forces began to assemble there for the War of 1812.
-Northampton provided a rendezvous point for militia during the war and the two (Grant, 1891) or three (Doyle, 1908) vessels of Oliver Hazard Perry's fleet were built in the township and floated down the Cuyahoga River to Lake Erie.
+Northampton provided a rendezvous point for militia during the war and the two or three vessels of Oliver Hazard Perry's fleet were built in the township and floated down the Cuyahoga River to Lake Erie.

-In 1986 Northampton merged with Cuyahoga Falls.
+In 1986, Northampton merged with Cuyahoga Falls.
 Both Akron and Cuyahoga Falls had been annexing the southern part of the township.
 Also, a major portion of the township had been purchased by the Cuyahoga Valley National Recreation Area (now the Cuyahoga Valley National Park), reducing the tax base.
 The residents of Northampton chose to join with Cuyahoga Falls so that their future would be settled.
 The township became Ward 8 in Cuyahoga Falls and kept special zoning to preserve some of its rural nature.

 Annexation of parts of Northampton by Akron had left an irregular border between the two communities, including several islands inside Akron.
 Akron and Cuyahoga Falls tried to work out a land swap to smooth out the borders.
 They came up with a plan but it was never approved.
 The two cities have a joint fire station, though, that covers part of both communities.